Elm Thicket, Dallas: Religion

 For Catholic residents, Elm Thicket/North Park is within the parish boundaries for Our Lady of Perpetual Help Catholic Church (Iglesia Católica de Nuestra Señora del Perpetuo Socorro).

 History

 North Park Name

-The origin of the North Park name has multiple potential origins.
-One source claims that the name originated in from further development of the Elm Thicket area, roughly around 1940, with the development of the Booker T. Washington and North park additions.
-While another survey claims the original name of the area was North Park and it was unofficially known as Elm Thicket.
+One source said that the name originated from further development of the Elm Thicket area, roughly around 1940, with the development of the Booker T. Washington and North park additions.
+Another said the original name of the area was North Park and it was unofficially known as Elm Thicket.

 Elm Thicket Park and Hilliard golf course

 In 1944, construction of Elm Thicket Park began on land owned by neighboring Love Field airport, but temporarily loaned to the Dallas Parks Department until needed for airport expansion.
 In 1946, the Hexter and Frank Building Company filed with the City of Dallas, the Greenway Terrace additions.
 The Greenway Terrace additions, are orientated in the present northwest area of the neighborhood.
 The first development was located West of Kenwell Street, South of Hopkins Avenue, North of Wateka Drive and East of Roper Street.
 Greenway Terrace Number Two (#2) was further developed; West of Roper Street, North of Hopkins Avenue, South of Lovers Lane and East of Taos Road.
 In 1950, a 9-hole golf course was constructed on land owned by Love Field Airport.
 The Hilliard golf course, was dedicated in 1950 by the Dallas Negro Golf Association as the nation's first Negro golf course.
 In 1954, the land upon which the 9-hole golf course and adjoining Elm Thicket Park, was repossessed by the City of Dallas as part of the airport expansion and rerouting of roads to serve the expanding city.